You may notice that the speed from your Stryd device differs from the speed on your treadmill display.

-As you will see below, Stryd's reported pace and distance will be a far better representation of your true running speed.
+The reported pace and distance from your Stryd pod will be a far better representation of your true running speed.

-Stryd bridges the gap between indoor and outdoor running for the first time.
+The Stryd power meter bridges the gap between indoor and outdoor running for the first time.
 You can directly compare your running intensity from outdoors and bring it indoors to create a seamless training plan.
-This knowledge helps improve run training because runners can consistently improve and measure their performance year round.
+This knowledge helps improve run training because runners can consistently improve and measure their performance year-round.

 Why does it feel harder to run on the treadmill?

 While running at the same pace, running indoors can feel more difficult compared to outdoor running.